 We live in the age of climate change-heat waves, extreme weather events, increase in diseases induced by deforestation, floods and snowfall in deserts, unprecedented hurricanes, storms and drought conditions across the world.

 Chandra Bhushan is the Deputy Director General of Centre for Science and Environment (CSE), one of India's leading environmental research and advocacy organizations.
 With an academic background in Engineering and Environmental Planning, he has been associated with CSE since 1997.
 He has a wide-ranging research and public policy interests.
 He heads the Industry, Pollution Monitoring Laboratory, Food Safety and Toxins, Energy, Climate Change, Waste Management and Environmental Governance teams at CSE.
-He is also a Consulting Editor for Down To Earth magazine, and supports institutional development.
+He is also a Consulting Editor for Down To Earth magazine, and columnist for the Financial Express.
 He has authored/ co-authored more than 25 books and reports.